aedobbyn/beer-data-science/compile.md

 ```

-Head of the resulting clustered data.
-Cluster assignment column on the far left.
+We take a look at the top of the resulting clustered data.
+The cluster assignment column appears on the far left.

 ```r
 kable(clustered_beer[1:20, ])